TinyCircuits/Thumby-Website/docs/About.md

 Our mission is to make cool stuff!

 If you want to help us build open source software, feel free to submit pull requests to any of our repositories on GitHub.
-If you want to update information or add tutorials to this website, you can submit tutorials at the Thumby Documentation site
+If you want to update information or add tutorials to this website, you can submit tutorials and changes at the Thumby Documentation site GitHub Repository.

 ----